 Lindenhurst real estate is some of the most expensive in Illinois, although Lindenhurst house values don't compare to the most expensive real estate in the U.S.

-Lindenhurst is a decidedly white-collar village, with fully 86.59% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Lindenhurst is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Lindenhurst who work in management occupations (14.81%), office and administrative support (13.34%), and sales jobs (11.82%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lindenhurst is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Lindenhurst is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Lindenhurst who work in management occupations (14.48%), teaching (11.46%), and sales jobs (11.26%).

 Also of interest is that Lindenhurst has more people living here who work in computers and math than 95% of the places in the US.

+Lindenhurst is a somewhat ethnically-diverse village.
 The people who call Lindenhurst home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lindenhurst residents report their race to be White, followed by Asian.
-Important ancestries of people in Lindenhurst include Irish, Polish, Italian, and English.
+Important ancestries of people in Lindenhurst include German, Irish, Polish, Italian, and English.

 The most common language spoken in Lindenhurst is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Langs. of India.